Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 ## Tuning the database

+The default PostgreSQL settings aren't great for very large databases like OSM databases.
+Proper tuning can just about double the performance.

 The [PostgreSQL wiki](http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server) has a page on database tuning.

-The important settings are shared_buffers, checkpoint_segments, and the write-ahead-log settings.
-There are also some settings you want to change specifically for the import.
+[Paul Norman’s Blog](http://www.paulnorman.ca/blog/2011/11/loading-a-pgsnapshot-schema-with-a-planet-take-2/) has an interesting note on optimizing the database, which is used here below.

-The default PostgreSQL settings aren't great for very large databases like OSM databases.
-Proper tuning can just about double the performance you're getting.
-The most important PostgreSQL settings to change are `maintenance_work_mem` and `work_mem`, both which should be increased for faster data loading and faster queries while rendering respectively.
+Adjusting `maintenance_work_mem` and `work_mem` are probably enough on a development or testing machine.[^98]: both parameters should be increased for faster data loading and faster queries while rendering respectively.

 Conservative settings for a 2GB VM are `work_mem=16MB` and `maintenance_work_mem=128MB`.
 On a machine with enough memory you could set them as high as `work_mem=128MB` and `maintenance_work_mem=1GB`.

-An overview to tuning PostgreSQL can be found on the [PostgreSQL Wiki](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server), but adjusting `maintenance_work_mem` and `work_mem` are probably enough on a development or testing machine.[^98]
+Besides, important settings are `shared_buffers` and the *write-ahead-log* (*wal*).
+There are also some other settings you might want to change specifically for the import.

 To edit the PostgreSQL configuration file with *vi* editor: